kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 ## Relevance Filter

-I have found that a very effective way of directing relevance scores to important features in input space is by using a filter that allows only the highest k % of relevance scores to pass to the next layer.
-Such a filter method results in much crisper heatmaps supporting the idea of suppressing very small and therefore noisy relevance scores.
-However, sorting the relevance scores can make this filter very expensive.
-Especially for convolutional layers.
+I have found that a very effective way of directing relevance scores to important features in input space is by using a filter that allows only the *k*% largest relevance scores to propagate to the next layer.

+The idea for a relevance filter came from the assumption that a part of the activation signal and thus also the relevance signal are noise.
+The hypothesis is then that noise is more likely to be associated with small activation or relevance values.
+Thus, by filtering out small relevance values, the resulting heatmap should also become more focused on relevant features leading to much crisper heatmaps.

-The code below shows how the idea was implemented in PyTorch.
+The code below shows the idea of a relevance filter implemented in PyTorch.

 ```python
 def relevance_filter(r: torch.tensor, top_k_percent: float = 1.0) -> torch.tensor: